rickstaa/panda-gazebo/README.md

 <!--alex ignore husky-hooks-->

 We use  [husky](https://github.com/typicode/husky) pre-commit hooks and github actions to enforce high code quality.
 Before contributing to this repository, please check the [contribution guidelines](CONTRIBUTING.md).

+> \[!NOTE]\
+> We used [husky](https://github.com/typicode/husky) instead of [pre-commit](https://pre-commit.com/), which is more commonly used with Python projects.
+This was done because only some tools we wanted to use were possible to integrate the Please feel free to open a [PR](https://github.com/rickstaa/panda-gazebo/pulls) if you want to switch to pre-commit if this is no longer the case.